geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 that we can't figure out how to get on MLPer

 ##### **Geohot** [[00:04:16](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=256)]
-for a big llama on a modern machine,
+for a big LLaMA on a modern machine,

 ##### **Geohot** [[00:04:19](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=259)]
 let's just throw in the towel.